 “From my side I can only say that I’m representing Kazakhstan,” she added.
 “I didn’t choose where I was born.
 People believed in me.
 Kazakhstan supported me so much.
 Even today I heard so many support.
 I saw the flags.
 So I don’t know how to answer these questions.”

 Rybakina’s best Grand Slam performance is her run to the Wimbledon title in 2022.
 She became the first Kazakh player to reach the semi-final of a Major on this edition.
-The 23-year-old beat Bianca Andreescu in the second round in two sets.
+The then 23-year-old beat Bianca Andreescu in the second round in two sets.
 In the quarter-finals, Rybakina eliminated Ajla Tomljanovic in three sets, before knocking out Simona Halep in the semi-final.
 She beat Ons Jabeur 3-6, 6-2, 6-2 in the final.

 In 2021, the right-hander reached her first quarter-final at Roland Garros.
 She beat Serena Williams in the round of 16.
-Rybakina then reached the second Grand Slam final at the Australian Open in 2023, losing to Aryna Sabalenka 4-6, 6-3, 6-4 in the final.

 How many titles has she won?

-The Kazakh has won three WTA singles tournaments in her career to date.
-The first, in 2019, at the Bucharest Open.
+The Kazakh has seven WTA singles tournaments in her career to date.
+The first, in 2019, came at the Bucharest Open.
 Then aged 20, she needed just one hour and five minutes to dominate Patricia Maria Tig in the final (6-2, 6-0).
 She went on to win the second title of her career in 2020 at the Hobart Open in Australia – and the third title came at Wimbledon.

 When did Elena Rybakina start playing tennis?